V. James (“Jim”) DeSimone

-- DeSimone was a Speaker and Instructor California Employment Lawyers Association’s Trial Lawyer College held June 4-6, 2015 and also instructed at CELA’s 2014 Trial Lawyer College.
+- DeSimone was a Speaker and Instructor at California Employment Lawyers Association’s Trial Lawyer College each year from 2015 through 2019.

-- In 2017, DeSimone was named to the list of Best Lawyers®
+- In 2017 and 2018, DeSimone was named to the list of Best Lawyers® and Best Law Firms

-- In 2008, Jim was nominated for Trial Lawyer of the Year by the Consumer Attorneys Association of Los Angeles.
+- In 2008 and 2017, Jim was nominated for Trial Lawyer of the Year by the Consumer Attorneys Association of Los Angeles.

 - In April of 2006, Jim authored an article in the Journal of Consumer Attorneys Associations of Los Angeles entitled “Discovery in Employment Civil Rights Cases: Finding Where the Bodies are Buried”